basilisk-explorers/ground-rules/README.md

-# Code of Conduct
-### Basilisk Explorers Code of Conduct
+# Basilisk Explorers Policies

+## Overview
 Basilisk Explorers is a place where Explorers should feel welcome and included.
 And while things can get a little rough from time to time, we also want to ensure people always feel safe 👍

-The purpose of this document is to outline the Explorer Group values - what we do, and don’t, stand for - and the measures we take to protect them.
+The purpose of this document is to outline the Basilisk Explorers values - what we do, and don’t stand for, and the measures we take to protect them.
+It also covers our safeguarding policies as well as anyt other important information.

+## Group Communication
+At Basilisk Explorers, Explorers and Leaders can talk together in our group chat.
+This group chat is used for event updates, as well as key information the Explorers might need.
+Explorers, please don't send individual messages to leaders.
+If you message a leader directly, they won't respond unless it's an emergency or a sensitive issue (this will still need to be shared with other leaders).
+You should make a group chat that includes at least two leaders if neccessary.
+Leaders are expected to let other leaders know if an Explorer sends them an individual message.

+## Code of Conduct
-# Inclusivity 🙌
+### Inclusivity 🙌
 We want everyone to feel included during their time at Explorers.
 In particular, nobody should ever feel excluded on the basis of their:

 * Gender, gender identity, or gender expression